ctstone/botbuilder-logging/README.md

 ## Install

-> This package is compatible with Bot Framework SDK version `preview-1.2`.
-If you are using Bot Framework `3.x` please switch to [v3 botbuilder-logging middleware](https://www.npmjs.com/package/botbuilder-logging/v/3.1.1).
+> This package is compatible with Bot Framework SDK version `3.x`.
+If you are using Bot Framework `4.x` please switch to [botbuilder-logging@preview](https://www.npmjs.com/package/botbuilder-logging/v/preview).

-    npm install botbuilder-logging@preview
+    npm install botbuilder-logging

 ## Peer dependencies

-    npm install documentdb azure-storage botbuilder@preview
+    npm install documentdb azure-storage botbuilder

 > `azure-storage` is used to store binary data, which is typically only used in IVR bots.
 If you are not using an IVR bot, you can safely omit this peer dependency.